-Learn more about dog eye problems and what to do about them.
+Learn more about Cocker Spaniel eye problems and what to do about them.

 I really don't know what else to say - other than I'm really sorry that I can't help you and your family any further.

 I sincerely hope you get these problems resolved soon.
-Poor Jodi, please give her a cuddle from me.
+Poor Jodi, please cuddle her from me.